sherinbinny/Where-your-money-goes/README.md

 ## Introduction

-Thank you for reviewing my submission.
 Below is a summary of the project I completed based on the provided design and requirements.

 ### Project Overview